-It is now possible to become accredited under the approved BICA Accreditation Scheme (see opposite - members please ensure you are logged in first).
-This is one of the first specialist accreditation schemes for counselling in the UK and the first accreditation scheme for infertility counsellors in the World.
+BICA expects all practicing infertility counsellors to become accredited under the approved BICA Accreditation Scheme (see opposite – members please ensure you are logged in first).
+This is one of the first specialist accreditation schemes for counselling in any specialism in the UK and the first accreditation scheme for infertility counsellors in the World.
 There are both accredited and senior accredited levels to achieve depending on skill and experience.
 In 2009 the Human Fertilisation and Embryology Authority published the Code of Practice 8th ed. in which clear standards are set for the qualifications of clinic counsellors.
 This reads:

 “2.12 All counsellors should have specialist competence in infertility counselling and: